Can emotional stress effect the colon and gut ?

 The test showed slight rings around some of the items but the centres were clear As advised in the booklet, colour around the rim of the circle is an artefact (bits left over by insufficient rinsing during the earlier steps), and should not be interpreted as a positive result.

 Some items were so faint I can't be sure they were positive I would rate these as inconclusive, useful to know but not to take too seriously at present.
 The items may not yet have a significant level of antibodies, or may simply be negative.
-However, the shift in diet following testing with the Food Detective results could expose a patient to these items more often in future.
+However, the shift in diet following testing with the Food Detective results could expose a client to these items more often in future.
 It is good to know that there was a borderline result, in case these foods are suspected in future.